cs440lang/midterm-exam-spring22/README.md

         22

     You may choose to implement the `case` statement either by desugaring it to `if` expressions or by modifying the `eval` function directly.
 If you choose to use desugaring, feel free to reuse your code from MP2.

+## Implementation rules

+You may use any of the functions from Racket's base library, as described in the [Racket Guide](https://docs.racket-lang.org/guide/index.html) (and demonstrated in the [lecture source files](https://github.com/cs440lang/lectures/tree/completed)).
+You should *not* use any other libraries/modules.

 ## Testing